 This is the rarest subtype, making up only 9% of people addicted to alcohol in the United States.
 Most individuals in this subtype are middle-aged and started drinking early.
 Of the five subtypes, they rate highest for other psychiatric disorders and abuse of other substances.
 Roughly 80% are from families that struggle with multigenerational alcoholism.

-Symptoms of Alcoholism & Alcohol Withdrawal
+Signs of Alcoholism & Symptoms of Alcohol Withdrawal

 Alcoholism is the physical or mental dependence on alcohol.
 If you find yourself regularly thinking about your next drink, or if you’ve tried to cut back on drinking and never quite succeeded, you may have an alcohol addiction.